adamwan-nexplore/guidebook-nxp-hk/what-we-share/tacit-programming.md

   > A popular style of coding in the FP world aims to reduce some of the visual clutter by removing unnecessary parameter-argument mapping

-- Point = Arguement
+- Point = Argument
-- Point Free = No arguements to use a function (Only one arguement but we consume through functional chain)
+- Point Free = No arguments to use a function (Only one argument but we consume through functional chain)

   ```typescript
   const sumOfValues = sum(